mmallicoat/marshallmallicoat.com/content/readings.rst

 :category: Notes
 :slug: readings

-This is a catalog of almost all of the poetry readings I've given.
+.. contents:: This is a catalog of almost all of the poetry readings I've given.

 ..
 Associated Press Stylebook abbreviations for state and country